luong-komorebi/Awesome-Linux-Software/README.md

 - [Shotwell](https://wiki.gnome.org/Apps/Shotwell) - Shotwell is a photo manager for GNOME 3.[![Open-Source Software][OSS Icon]](https://wiki.gnome.org/Apps/Shotwell)

 #### Miscellaneous
-- [Agave](http://home.gna.org/colorscheme/) - Agave is a very simple application for the GNOME desktop that allows you to generate a variety of colorschemes from a single starting color
 - [Handbrake](https://handbrake.fr/) - HandBrake is a tool for converting video from nearly any format to a selection of modern, widely supported codecs.[![Open-Source Software][OSS Icon]](https://github.com/HandBrake/HandBrake)
 - [Potrace](http://potrace.sourceforge.net/) - Potrace is a tool for tracing a bitmap, which means, transforming a bitmap into a smooth, scalable image. [![Open-Source Software][OSS Icon]](http://potrace.sourceforge.net/#downloading)
 - [Radiance](http://www.radiance-online.org/) - Radiance - A Validated Lighting Simulation Tool[![Open-Source Software][OSS Icon]](https://www.radiance-online.org/download-install/radiance-source-code)